 The pancreas is slightly hyperechoic compared with the liver and this generally increases with age-associated loss of glandular elements and increasing fibro-fatty proliferation.
-The size of the pancreas is variable.
-The maximum antero-posterior measurement (scanned transversely, presumably, along the length of the pancreas thus measuring the AP thickness of the pancreas) of the head of pancreas is about 3.0cm the neck and body 2.5 cm and the tail 2.0 cm.
+The size of the pancreas is variable and is not routinely measured in practice.
+As rule of thumb, if measurements are required, the maximum antero-posterior measurement (scanned transversely, presumably, along the length of the pancreas thus measuring the AP thickness of the pancreas) of the head of pancreas is about 3.0 cm the neck and body 2.5 cm and the tail 2.0 cm.
 The main pancreatic duct can usually be identified and measured in the pancreatic head or body.

-A diameter of 2mm or less is normal but with some increase with age associated with gland atrophy.
+A pancreatic duct diameter of 2 mm or less is normal but some increase with age is associated with gland atrophy up to a maximum of 3mm.